For over 30 years this proven wind-powered air compressor has been manufactured and used by the Amish.

 The air pressure can be adjusted at the base of the tower.
-An air pressure switch furls the machine when desired pressure is reached, preventing over-pressure condition.
+An air pressure switch furls the machine when the desired pressure is reached, preventing an over-pressure condition.

-Since the Amish use off-grid alternative energy, air power has become a sustainable source to run woodworking shop and farm power tools.
-Air powered kitchen appliances, fans, washing machine motors and even sewing machine motors are used by the Amish.
+Since the Amish use off-grid alternative energy, airpower has become a sustainable source to run a woodworking shop and farm power tools.
+Air-powered kitchen appliances, fans, washing machine motors, and even sewing machine motors are used by the Amish.

 These items are all available here on our website.

-Air driers should always be used in line between the air storage tank and air powered equipment.
+Air dryers should always be used in line between the air storage tank and air-powered equipment.

-With their commercial grade durability of air powered tools and equipment, factories and auto body shops have used air power for decades.
-(Air powered tools and equipment can be much more nosier than electric motors)
+With their commercial-grade durability of air-powered tools and equipment, factories and auto body shops have used airpower for decades.
+(Air powered tools and equipment can be much noisier than electric motors)

 Google “Building Wind Turbine Towers” to find information and plans on building towers.

 Optional complete pipe tower kits are available which include all the pipes, gin pole, bolted couplings, hinged foundation, guy wires, and other hardware.
 The pipe is 6” ¼” thick and comes primed ready for you to paint.
-These tower will run around $3500 plus the truck freight, shipping in 20’ lengths.
-E-mail us for a price if you’re interested in a tower kit.
+This tower will run around $3500 plus the truck freight, shipping in 20’ lengths.
+E-mail us for a price if you are interested in a tower kit.

 Consideration of the type of tower to use will depend on what is economically available, the wind speeds in your area, and just how efficient you want the unit to produce.

-Providing the annual crank case oil change will also need to be a consideration on the type of tower to use.
-An existing windmill tower with a ladder and a solid work platform maybe the most ideal, but if your area is not in a good air pattern to produce at least sustained 8 MPH winds, you will need to consider a tower maybe as high as 90’ that can be tipped over or safely climbed with harness to provide the service.
+Providing the annual crankcase oil change will also need to be a consideration of the type of tower to use.
+An existing windmill tower with a ladder and a solid work platform may be the most ideal, but if your area is not in a good air pattern to produce at least sustained 8 MPH winds, you will need to consider a tower may be as high as 90’ that can be tipped over or safely climbed with a harness to provide the service.

-The Wind Compressor is available with a hubs that will either fit on a windmill tower, or a 6” pipe tower.
+The Wind Compressor is available with hubs that will either fit on a windmill tower or a 6” pipe tower.
 The 6” pipe tower hub comes with a hinged pivot to allow the head to swing level at ground level for oil changes that are required annually.